sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/3_CN_Competitive_programming/3._Backtracking/0_index.md

 Note (non trivial):
 - We maintain a linear solution space irrespective of the app's data structure.
 - Shared solution space.
-- Situation wise code mapping between solution space and app's data structure.
 - Simple: there may be many (distinct) valid solutions.
-If you only need one solution stop when solution space is full, otherwise continue.
+If you only need one solution stop early.
+- Movement in solution space may not be serial, there may be an ordering to it.
+Still, there's no chance of cycles since we do forward-and-backward-ops for each solution.

 ## Common backtracking problems
 The common thing in all backtracking problems is the "decision you make".